chargehive/configuration/docs/connectors/pool.md

 FieldName | Required | Definition
 ---:|---|:---
-restriction | false | "unrestricted" (Default) , "noRepeat" or "lowestUsage" [connectors](#connector-definition) | false | Non-empty list of the connectors in the pool
+restriction | false | "unrestricted" (Default) , "noRepeat", "lowestUsage", "fullCycle" or "priority" [connectors](#connector-definition) | false | Non-empty list of the connectors in the pool

 ### Connector definition